OleVik/grav-plugin-twigfeeds/README.md

 #### Caching

 The `cache`-option relies on [Entity tags](https://en.wikipedia.org/wiki/HTTP_ETag) (ETags) and [Last Modified](https://fishbowl.pastiche.org/2002/10/21/http_conditional_get_for_rss_hackers/) headers.
 If the feed does not return these, then the cache is invalidated upon checking for new content.
-When set, the plugin checks whether the feed has modified content, and then stores the content locally in Grav's cache for subsequent use.
+When set, the plugin checks whether the feed has modified content, and then stores the content locally in the cache for subsequent use.
 This is superseded by `cache_time`, thus ETag and Last Modified headers are only checked if the time since the feed was last checked plus `cache_time` exceeds the current time.

 #### Returned values